BaronLip/Ruby_Redux_Session_Auth/README.md

 20. Removed redirect() function from Signup and Login components.
 21. Adjusted code to push into `props.history` and redirect to Success component.
 22. Added user object as a props to the Success component.
+23. Added logout link and method to Success component.
+24. Created three "paths" to sign in: the included code, immediate Success, and requiring Login after Signup.
+See comments in Signup.js.

 ### Logic
 The sessions_controller does not have "standard" Restful routes.
 It creates a session by setting the status of "logged_in". `is_logged_in` verifies the logged in status and returns the current_user. or "logged_out" and returns the user that is found.